12 Cal App. 5th 1197, 2018 Cal. App. LEXIS 1705.(March 13, 2018)

 The Remand Decisions fail to bridge this gap in the record, choosing instead to patch it over with a new rationale that suffers from the same flaw we identified before.
 The CPUC has now taken the view that, so long as positions advocated by TURN and CforAT “would have” materially influenced a decision on the merits in Docket.
 No. I11-06-009—had there been one—an award of 100 percent of the claimed fees and costs is reasonable… In doing so, it makes no serious attempt to link with any specificity the fees and costs incurred to any of the many interim rulings, both procedural and substantive, that the record shows were adopted as part of the final resolution of Docket No. I.11-06-009.

 Again, the matter was remanded to the Commission “for further proceedings consistent with New Cingular [I] and with this opinion.”
-Ironically, the day before the Court issued its opinion in New Cingular II, TURN filed a notice with the Commission seeking intervenor compensation for its activity in New Cingular I. No proceedings have yet been scheduled with regard to the remand directed by New Cingular II.
-Shortly after the opinion was filed, the Court elected to publish it.
+Ironically, the day before the Court issued its opinion in New Cingular II, TURN filed a notice with the Commission seeking intervenor compensation for its activity in New Cingular I. On August 21, 2019, in response to the remand directed by New Cingular II, the Commission ordered TURN to repay approximately $100,000 in intervenor compensation (D. 19-08-031).